 Grade level teachers will set up after school dates and times to coordinate students' reassessments.
-Teachers will take the average of the two scores to update students' grade on the reassessed assignment.
+The reassessment grade will replace the student's prior assessment grade as we are focusing on mastery of learning standards.

 Score inspector comments will be entered into a student's gradebook to document that a reassessment has been administered for a particular student.